...

 You can manage your account by logging into http://rss.blogstreet.com

-US PTO Ray Ozzie recently posted what may prove to be the single most influential weblog item ever written: Saving the Browser.
+Jon's Radio: Weblogs, prior art, and virtual machines Ray Ozzie recently posted what may prove to be the single most influential weblog item ever written: Saving the Browser.
 As you probably already know, Ray makes a compelling argument that the 1993-era Lotus Notes should have been considered prior art for the Eolas patent filed in 1994 and issued in 1998.
 Ray's extraordinary essay might conceivably save Microsoft ten times what it invested in Groove, should the argument prove decisive in an appeal of the recent ruling in favor of Eolas.
 Of more interest to those who weep only crocodile tears for Microsoft in this case, it might prevent a bunch of other applecarts from being upset: Flash, Mozilla, Safari. ...

 Read Complete Article